One pound of mashed potatoes weighs the same as one pound of raw potatoes. No matter how you slice, scallop, deep fry or roast it, a pound is a pound.

 So why do the tens of thousands of weight-watching women across the western world preach the misinformed belief that lean muscle weighs more than fat?
 It is something I hear patients at our clinics repeat with frustrating regularity to soften the blow of the numbers on the weighting scale.
 When the numbers begin to tip in an unfavourable direction, it is easy to find comfort in the theory that muscle weighs more than fat—especially if you are resistance training.

-While fat and lean muscle weigh the same pound for pound, their composition varies immensely.
+While fat and lean muscle weighs the same pound for pound, their composition varies immensely.
 Muscle has a leaner appearance due to its high density, whereas free-floating, Jelly-like, fatty tissue needs more space to jiggle around, due to its low volume.
 Hence, someone with a high body-fat percentage will look overweight in comparison to an individual with a high lean tissue percentage.

 The best way to illustrate this concept is to use the mashed potatoes analogy.
-The consistency of mashed potatoes is comparable to lard in your body—lumpy, buttery and visually unappealing in your Lycra cycling shorts, I refer you to my previous blog on MAMIL’s.
+The consistency of mashed potatoes is comparable to lard in your body—lumpy, buttery and visually unappealing in your Lycra cycling shorts, I refer you to my previous column on MAMIL’s.

 Contrastingly, raw potatoes are a firmly packed matter, requiring very little room for expansion.
 In other words, I’d prefer my backside to look like two raw King Edwards than two heaps of mash potato.